Here at Returnalyze, we like to think a lot about returns data, and how beneficial the analysis is for business.

 Additionally, you might think about providing incentives for your preferred return location.
 If you'd like to direct shoppers toward returning unwanted items to the store, for example, then you should make it easier for customers by offering contactless curbside returns or kiosks.

-It's up to you, the retailer, to consider how you might use your returns process to ensure a successful purchase for a first-time customer.
+It's up to you to consider how you might use your returns process to ensure a successful purchase for a first-time customer.

 Change Your Outcomes

 Overall, you have several ways that you can ensure a successful first purchase.

 Providing more information upfront — such as sizing notes, product photos, and customer reviews — helps your first-time shopper make an informed purchase, and may even prevent an unwanted return.
 As such, you're less likely to lose that customer due to a returned first purchase.
 And luckily, when the inevitable return does happen, you have the power to use your returns policy to your advantage.